+855 (0) 86 665 567

 from the Sales and Communication Manager

-“The Kingdom of Cambodia, despite its recent dark history and decade-long turmoil and which was almost on the brink of disappearing from the world map, is currently experiencing a thriving revival like a phoenix rising from its own ashes!
-Business is flourishing, visitors are re-discovering this long-forgotten and secluded land, her century-old traditions and customs, and the art scene is leaping forward: the Royal Ballet has been recognized by UNESCO as an Oral and Intangible Heritage and the world starts to rediscover this form of classical dance that captivated and enthralled French painter and sculptor Auguste Rodin more than a century ago!
-Visitors to the Kingdom of Cambodia will also discover other nascent forms of arts such of music, sculpture, painting, design, fashion, play and circus by the talented young artists and former street children from a French NGO based in Battambang which the young troupe is now touring Europe, Japan and Australia!
+“The Kingdom of Cambodia, despite its recent dark history and decade-long turmoil and which was almost on the brink of disappearing from the world map, is currently experiencing a thriving revival like a phoenix rising from its ashes!
+Business is flourishing, visitors are re-discovering this long-forgotten and secluded land, her century-old traditions and customs, and the art scene is leaping forward: the Royal Ballet has been recognized by UNESCO as an Oral and Intangible Heritage and the world has started to rediscover this form of classical dance that captivated and enthralled French painter and sculptor Auguste Rodin more than a century ago!
+Visitors to the Kingdom of Cambodia will also discover other nascent forms of arts such as music, sculpture, painting, design, fashion, play, and circus by the talented young artists and former street children from a French NGO based in Battambang which the young troupe is now touring Europe, Japan, and Australia!

 What is my favorite part of my native country and why?

 Life passed by, tranquil like a river flowing by, with simple family gatherings and laughs until the war broke in the early seventies, and darkness fell on Kep-sur-Mer.
 The city now still retains traces of her former glory along with the legacy from the dark years, but is gradually awakening from her long sleep with newly opened hotels and restaurants!
-When visiting Cambodia, Kep is must-see and worth a visit spot for her heart-breaking and out-dated atmosphere of bygone years!”
+When visiting Cambodia, Kep is a must-see and worth-a-visit spot for her heart-breaking and outdated atmosphere of bygone years!”

 What is my favorite thing about the Kingdom of Cambodia and why?

-“The warmth and smile of her graceful and hospitable people from all walks of life, the glorious Angkorian past and the vivid traditions and culture” will not only take your breath away, but will also make your Dream of Cambodia come true and will keep you fell deeply in love with the country for a long, long time somewhere deep in your heart, even after you return back home!
+“The warmth and smile of her graceful and hospitable people from all walks of life, the glorious Angkorian past, and the vivid traditions and culture” will not only take your breath away but will also make your Dream of Cambodia come true and will keep you fell deeply in love with the country for a long, long time somewhere deep in your heart, even after you return home!
 Experience the Kingdom of Cambodia, now!”

 Geography